 \subsection{Evaluation Protocol}

-We evaluate gaze estimation accuracy using the angular deviation between predicted and ground truth 3D gaze vectors, reported in degrees.
-For each frame, angular errors are averaged across left and right eyes.
-Following \cite{aziz2024evaluation, mansour2025enabling}, we report results using an Error-User (EU) table to capture both frame- and subject-level performance.
-We summarize each user's per-frame error distribution via percentiles E50, E75, and E90, then aggregate across users via U50, U75, and U90.
-E50/U50 reflects the median error for the median user, while E90/U90 characterizes tail performance.
-For efficiency, we uniformly sample 64 frames per recording; 9 frames are used for test-time personalization, and metrics are computed for the remaining 55 frames.
+We measure gaze estimation accuracy as the angular error (in degrees) between the predicted and ground-truth 3D gaze vectors, averaged over the left and right eyes for each frame.
+Following~\cite{aziz2024evaluation, mansour2025enabling}, we report results using an Error-User (EU) table to capture both frame-level and subject-level performance.
+We summarize each user's per-frame error distribution via percentiles E50, E75, and E90, then aggregate across users at U50, U75, and U90.
+Thus, E50U50 reflects the median error of the median user, whereas E90U90 characterizes tail performance.
+For efficiency, we uniformly sample 64 frames per recording: 9 frames are reserved for test-time personalization, and metrics are computed on the remaining 55.
 We report 95\% confidence intervals via a hierarchical bootstrap over users and frames (1,000 iterations). \graycell[1]{#1}